Quickstart

 use JorenRothman\ACFBuilder\FieldGroup;

-use JorenRothman\ACFBuilder\Basic\Text;
+use JorenRothman\ACFBuilder\Fields\Basic\Text;

 $fieldGroup = new FieldGroup('My Field Group');